calendar-contacts-server (net/calendar-contacts-server) Add to my watchlist

 Apple Calendar and Contacts Server configuration

-ccs-calendarserver is a standards-compliant server implementing the CalDAV and CardDAV protocols, including iMIP and APNS.
+ccs-calendarserver is a standards-compliant server implementing the CalDAV and CardDAV protocols, including iMIP.
 It provides a shared location on the network allowing multiple users to store and edit calendaring and contact information.
 This port provides a basic, working, easily modifiable configuration, previously used in macOS Server.app, and an nginx reverse proxy to handle modern crypto and isolate the backend server.

 Version: 9.3.20200212 License: Apache-2 GitHub